 When the shark turned away, I didn’t give the matter a second thought and turned to follow it.
 After my initial fright I was captivated by the sight of it.
 It was a reef shark and our guide had assured me that this was not a shark to fear.
 It feeds on, among other things, crustaceans, mollusks, small fish and octopus.

-For some visitors, I learned, snorkeling or diving with reef sharks or hammerhead sharks was the primary reason to participate in day-trips such as ours today.
+For some visitors, I learned, diving or snorkeling with sharks (particularly reef or hammerhead sharks) was the primary reason to participate in day-trips such as ours today.

 A Day Trip with the Sea Lion

 Coen and I were staying at the Finch Bay Hotel, on the island of Santa Cruz.
 The hotel has two yachts for day-trips and this morning a rubber dinghy had taken the two of us and twelve other guests to the Sea Lion in Puerto Ayora’s harbor.
 While the captain steered the ship to open waters, Mario, our bilingual guide (En/Sp), gave us a briefing in the airconditioned lounge about what the day had in store for us.